stanfordnmbl/osim-rl/README.md

 ## Objective

-The goal is to construct a controler, i.e. a function from the state space to
+The goal is to construct a controler, i.e. a function from the state space to action space, to maximize the total reward.

     from osim.env import ArmEnv